LaputanMachines/beautiful-nanaimo/_posts/2023-06-27-nanaimo-in-motion.md

 description: "Exciting new active transportation corridors are sprouting up throughout our town, reflecting a shift in Nanaimoites' mindset regarding transportation.
 Furthermore, it is evident that city staff are wholeheartedly dedicated to enhancing our streets for the benefit of all residents."
 date: 2023-06-27
 author:
-image: '/images/nanaimo-in-motion/header.jpg'
+image: '/images/nanaimo-in-motion/header.png'
-image_caption: "The BC Community Road Safety Toolkit provided the safe pedestrian, cycling, and transit framework for Metral Drive's total overhaul (City of Nanaimo)"
+image_caption: "New Protected Bike Infrastructure Along Nelson Street (Strong Towns Nanaimo)"
 tags: [features, mobility, transportation]
 featured: true
 ---